Submit an Idea for FundingDo you have the next great idea?

 What do we support?

-We offer student scholarships and faculty stipends to devote adequate time to research that furthers our mission.
+- Research Grants: We provide scholarships, faculty stipends, and summer funding for students and faculty to devote their time to research in our support areas.
 We also offer general support including data, supplies, software, equipment, surveys, training, submission fees, and other items as necessary for qualified proposals.
 Preference is given for student-faculty joint projects that combine peer-reviewed publication (scholarly impact) with educational, public policy, or other broader implications (societal benefit).

 Who is eligible to apply?